tradingview/documentation-guidelines/BlogPosts/README.md

 >
 > We hope you find this highly-requested feature useful.
 Please keep sending us your feedback and suggestions for improvement.
 We build TradingView for you, and we’re always keen to hear from you.

+You can pick up the standard text to paste it in your blog post from [this doc](https://docs.google.com/document/d/1PUtJFrLIkYmUKwIwmxwqX0JipjFVek6Qs20QiXuQK98/edit?usp=sharing).

 ## Typographic conventions